taylorstapleton/SpellChecker/README.md

  - interfaces can be found in the Interfaces Folder
  - Tests can be found in the test project
  - SpellChecker uses the Moq framework for unit testing as a nuget package
- - SpellChecker relies on a resource file called dictionary.txt
+ - SpellChecker relies on a file called dictionary.txt in the Resources folder